Delaware LLC Operating Agreement: Everything You Need to Know

 Individuals setting up a Delaware LLC can use this document to state who is responsible for what duties, how profits and losses are handled, how your LLC will change owners, and more.
 Drafting an operating agreement is important because you and the other LLC members can refer to it if you ever run into issues with how the business should be run or organized.

 Though you'll want to include information about how your LLC will handle a range of scenarios, you and the other members with whom you create and sign this contract can add any rules and requirements that you wish in the operating agreement.
 Once the document is completed, you'll need to have all members sign it.
 You can then have it authenticated by a Delaware notary public.

 When Should I Create an Operating Agreement?

 Though it's difficult to imagine changing owners or dissolving your business when you're just setting up your LLC, you need to officially articulate how your enterprise will handle these types of situations.
-This should be done before you're open for business in order to avoid arguments about who's in charge for what responsibilities after your LLC is already running.
+This should be done before you're open for business to avoid arguments about who's in charge of what responsibilities after your LLC is already running.

 If you didn't form an operating agreement before starting an LLC, you can create one at any point in the company's lifetime.
 Here are a few other tips for creating a Delaware LLC operating agreement: